aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/clear-contents-and-styles-of-cells-in-excel-worksheet/_index.md

   - Aspose.Cells
   - REST API
   - clear contents
+  - clear styles
   - worksheet
   - cloud API
-description: "Learn how to use Aspose.Cells Cloud REST API to clear cell contents and styles in an Excel worksheet, with examples in cURL and multiple SDKs."
+description: "Learn how to use Aspose.Cells Cloud REST API to clear cell contents and styles in an Excel worksheet, with cURL examples and SDK code snippets."
 ---

 This REST API clears the contents of cells in an Excel file.